 Bake and serve

-Bake at 375ºF for 30 minutes, or until the apples are soft and the topping is golden brown.
+Bake at 375ºF for 45 to 50 minutes, or until the apple crisp is bubbling around the edges, the apples are tender and the topping is golden brown.

 Baked apple crisp can be stored in the refrigerator for up to 3 days.
 However the longer it is stored, the less crispy the topping will be as it soaks up some of the juice from the apples.